vecchiotom/SpotiFiveV2/README.md

 ```

 * run buildserver.bat and wait for everything to install and build
+* in the server folder you'll find your EXE, and even MacOS and Linux versions, just run them and your server will be up just like that!
 * make sure in the same folder you have a file named .env, with this content:

 ```